fstltna/SynchronetManagementConsole/README.md

 Run smc, then use the "edit settings" option if your Synchronet BBS server is not in "/sbbs".

-You will need to run cpan and install these modules:
+You will need to run ./installdeps

-- cpan -i UI::Dialog
-- cpan -i Term::ReadKey
-- cpan -i Term::ANSIScreen
-- cpan -i Proc::ProcessTable
-- cpan -i Number::Bytes::Human

 You also need to have my Synchronet BBS Startup Script and Synchronet BBS Backup Script installed.